disaacs/jane_scheduler/README.md

 There may be other slightly similar repos, but this one is mine 😄

+This assignment was fun, thanks!
+Keep reading to see how to setup the app and run the tests.
+You can also skip to the end to read some of my development notes.

+Cheers!

+Dave Isaacs

 ## Requirements

 The scheduler app requires ruby version 3.2.0.